superp00t/etc/README.md

 # Etc: Efficient Transfer Coding

-Etc is an encoding system.
-You can write manual encoding functions with it, or you can use my format language called EtcSchema.
+Etc is an encoding format.
+You can use its encoding functions manually, or you can use the format description language I call EtcSchema.

 EtcSchema draws heavy inspiration from Google's Protocol Buffers & gRPC.
-It uses an offset-based system, in lieu of syntax: you just read one type, and move on to the next.
-The tokenization of data relies on types remaining a fixed size, or having some kind of termination header: for example, with C strings, you write a string and append a NULL character to the end.
-With an LEB128 integer, it is terminated by the eigth bit.
+It uses a sequential encoding and decoding system, in lieu of textual syntax: you just read/write one type, and then move on to the next.

-Etc is definitely unstable and **NOT** production ready, so proceed with caution.
+*Etc is unstable and **not** production ready, so proceed with caution.*

 `etc.Buffer` is similar to `bytes.Buffer`, but with number and string methods so you don't have to manually type in `encoding/binary` functions.